Spin-orbit coupling driven superfluid states in optical lattices at zero and finite temperatures: Quantum phases and order parameters

 At finite temperatures, the superfluid states are characterized in a similar way as in the case of zero temperature, although the observables are defined with the thermal averages.
-The normal fluid (NF) state at finite temperature is identified in the incompressible phases based on the compressibility $\kappa$.
+The definitions of the thermal-averaged SF order parameter and occupancy are provided in the appendix.
+The normal-fluid state at finite temperatures is identified in the incompressible phases based on the compressibility $\kappa$.
 In the present work, we consider $|n-n_{\rm th}|\geqslant 10^{-3}$ as the criterion to identify MI to NF crossover.
 Here, $n$ and $n_{\rm th}$ are the lattice occupancies at zero and finite temperatures, respectively.
-Such criterion has been previously used to distinguish the NF phase of Bose-Hubbard model at finite temperatures~\cite{buonsante_04}.
+Such a criterion has been previously used to distinguish the NF phase of Bose-Hubbard model at finite temperatures~\cite{buonsante_04}.